“LIFE IN PACIFIC GROVE”

 Little House in Jewell Park

 Participants will write and share stories about their life in Pacific Grove, using the Guided Autobiography Method for Memoir.
 Nine different themes will be presented, a different one per class, throughout the course.
-“Life in Pacific Grove” will be published of PG stories in the Fall 2017.
+“Life in Pacific Grove” will be published in the Fall 2017, and launched and for sale at the Pacific Grove Public Library during the October “Chatauqua Days” celebration.

 All residents and visitors to Pacific Grove are invited to submit their stories to be included in this 444-page anthology by those who live or visit here about what Pacific Grove means to them.
 Several are submitting stories of ancestors or friends who should be remembered.
 Don’t miss out!
 You are here, and you count.
 Stories of life now, and life then are welcome.